Friday, 19 August 2011

 Kobe's childhood was not without challenges, however.
 His parents filed for divorce in 2003, and his relationship with his father became strained for a time.
 In addition, Kobe faced racism and discrimination as a young basketball player, particularly when the family lived in Italy.

-CAREER RECORD 18 years, 2 months, and 11 days old - that's when Kobe Bryant, the Black Mamba himself, made his grand debut in the NBA for the Los Angeles Lakers, making him the youngest player to ever grace the court on November 3, 1996.
+CAREER RECORD 18 years, 2 months, and 11 days old - that's when Kobe Bryant, the Black Mamba himself, made his grand debut in the NBA for the Los Angeles Lakers, making him the youngest player to grace the court on November 3, 1996.
+However, this record has since been broken by Jermaine O'Neal and Andrew Bynum.

 Here's his resume: